Carequality/CEQSubscription/input/pagecontent/Actors_and_Transactions.md

 #### NotifyEvent
 The Notification Generator creates the Event and either requests the GeneratorSMS to notify the receiver or sends the notification to the receiver directly, depending on business requirements.

-A notification consists of a POST to the endpoint listed in the Subscription consisting only of a full URL to the Resource.
+A notification consists of a POST to the endpoint listed in the Subscription consisting of a Bundle.
 This "knock on the door" can activate the RetrieveResource transaction depending on the policy and procedures of the receiving organization.

 Notifications from event triggers are simplified to just minimal bundle.
-This bundle contains only the Topic code that categorizes the notification and a URL of the resource to be fetched that contains the information about the clinical event.
+This bundle contains two entries, the Subscription status (including topic code) and, a URL of the resource to be fetched that contains the information about the clinical event.
+The Subscription status also includes a count of notifications to date, that allows for missed notification tracking.

-This is sent to the endpoint specified in the Subscription resource that was POSTed to the Notification Generator e.g.,
+This Bundle is sent to the endpoint specified in the Subscription resource that was POSTed to the Notification Generator e.g.,

 ```http://www.example.org/fhir/subscription/sub123```